 Gabriele believes builders will be disincentivized by the Tarion condo conversion warranty.
 “These type of buildings are not in great shape, are usually are full of hazardous materials.
 And on top of an already complex scenario, you are layering on the new-home warranty,” he says.
 “It’s counter-productive to saving old buildings that likely have cultural or historic context.”

-Gabriele notes that in cities such as Sarnia, Chatham or Thorold, rejuvenating old factory buildings could be the key to revitalizing downtowns or neighbourhoods, but builders will be even more hesitant to do so if they have to add Tarion coverage.
+Gabriele notes that in cities such as Sarnia, Chatham or Thorold, rejuvenating old factory buildings and preserving heritage homes could be the key to revitalizing downtowns or neighbourhoods, but builders will be even more hesitant to do so if they have to add Tarion coverage.

 Gabriele is, however, forging ahead on a new project in Hamilton with Starward Homes: Chedoke Heights, a bungaloft and townhouse community on the 17-acre site of the old Chedoke Hospital.
 The builders will be saving one structure on the property, a 15,000 sq. ft.
 1930s building used to treat tuberculosis patients.
 It was riddled with asbestos and will be gutted, then rebuilt into a rental apartment building with 15 units.
 There was no obligation to save the building, but the builders did it to encourage cooperation from the city for the project.